rcjj98/tp/docs/DeveloperGuide.md

 Step 4.
 A new `ExportCommand` object is created with the file path as its parameter.

 Step 5.
-The `ExportCommand#execute()` method is called, and it gets the current persons list from the model itself.
+The `ExportCommand#execute()` method is called, and it calls `Model#getFilteredPersonList()` to get the current list of job applicants.

 Step 6.
-For each person in the current persons list, the *string* representation of each field is obtained and concatenated into the aformentioned format and it is written into the user-specified csv file.
+For each person in the persons list, the *string* representation of each field is obtained and concatenated into the aformentioned format above, then it is written into the user-specified csv file.

 Step 7.
 A new `CommandResult` object is returned signifying that the command has executed successfully.